Codust-SIR/Codust-Tutorial/docs/git-and-github/github-workflow.md

 ## Pull Request

-Now let’s say you are collaborating with the `Codust-SIR` organization (where you forked the repository from) and you would like to merge your changes with the original repo that you forked (remember you can’t just push up to it, because you do not have permission to do that).
+Now let’s say you are collaborating with the `Codedust-SIR` organization (where you forked the repository from) and you would like to merge your changes with the original repo that you forked (remember you can’t just push up to it, because you do not have permission to do that).
 You can issue a pull request and someone who has permission can either merge or reject it.

 To do this, click on the “New pull request button” and then click on the “Create pull request”.
 You should then be able to go to the original repository and see your pull request or “PR”.

 ## Retrieving Code from Github + Setting Upstream

-Now what happens if someone else makes a pull request that gets merged into `Codust-SIR`'s original repository?
+Now what happens if someone else makes a pull request that gets merged into `Codedust-SIR`'s original repository?
 How do we get that code to our computer?
 Do we have to fork and clone all over again?
 Nope!
 Instead we will use a different and easier workflow.

 1. Make sure everything is committed first locally
 2. Pull the latest code from GitHub (from a new remote which we will call upstream)